xuankimtran/docs-1/pages/katalon-studio/docs/toolbars-and-views.md

 ### Test Case Editor

-When you open a test case, the test case editor contains the detailed information of that test case in following tabs:
+When you open a test case, the test case editor contains the detailed information of that test case in the following tabs:

 * Manual tab
 * Script tab